korakinos/morphonts/README.md

  4. Downscale everything by factor 2.
 This can produce grey pixels.
  5. Convert to binary bitmap by turning all grey pixels black.

 Except for some necessary adding and removing of border pixels from the images, that's it!
-As an example, here is how morphonts transforms the ampersand glyph from [UW ttyp0](https://people.mpi-inf.mpg.de/~uwe/misc/uw-ttyp0/) from sizes 15 and 22 to 29 and 43.
+As an example, here is how morphonts transforms the "%" and "R" glyph from [UW ttyp0](https://people.mpi-inf.mpg.de/~uwe/misc/uw-ttyp0/) from sizes 15 and 22 to 29 and 43.
 (The images were magnified by factor 10 for better visibility.)

 | "&", 15 to 29                                                                                 | "&", 22 to 43                                                                                 | "R", 15 to 29                                                                         | "R", 22 to 43                                                                         |
 |-----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|